 Limited Liability protection

-With limited liability protection, any financial losses incurred by your company will be covered by the company rather than you personally.
+With limited liability protection, any financial losses incurred by your company will be covered by the company rather than you.
 This may involve selling off company assets and recovering security deposits to pay off creditors, but no personal funds or assets will be touched.

 Your company will look more professional if it is a Limited Company.
 This can significantly help you to boost customer confidence in your product or service.
 Many big businesses will be pleased to do business with you if you operate as a limited company.